Haidar-009/Haidar-009/README.md

 ---

 ### 👨‍💻 About Me
 I'm a developer focusing on **Web & Game Development**.
-Currently, I'm a student at **XI RPL 1**, sharpening my programming logic and digital creativity.
+Currently, I'm a student at **XI RPL 1**

-Beyond the world of code, I am a **capital market investor**, actively building tools to bridge the gap between Data Science and Finance.
+Beyond the world of code, I am a **capital market investor**, actively building tools to bridge the gap between Data Science and Finance

-- 🔭 **Main Focus:** Building interactive web ecosystems and engaging game mechanics.
+- 🔭 **Main Focus:** Building interactive web ecosystems and engaging game mechanics
-- 📈 **Current Project:** Optimizing **FinSight**, a real-time wealth analytics dashboard.
+- 📈 **Current Project:** Optimizing **FinSight**, a real-time wealth analytics dashboard
 - 🤝 **Collaboration:** I'm open to networking on exciting tech or game projects!

 ---